-This lovely casserole is a tasty side dish for almost any entree and any occasion.
-It’s relatively simple to put together and a wonderful way to use up lots of zucchini and tomatoes from your garden.
-It’s covered with several delicious Italian-type seasonings, both cheddar and parmesan cheese and topped with grilled onions and bread crumbs.
-It has wonderful flavor as well as texture.
+Zucchini and Tomato Parmesan Casserole is so wonderful.
+This tasty side dish is terrific for almost any kind of entree or occasion.
+It’s relatively simple to put together.
+It’s also a great way to use up lots of zucchini and tomatoes from your garden.
+It’s covered with several delicious Italian-type seasonings.
+It also uses both cheddar and parmesan cheese.
+Then it’s topped with grilled onions and bread crumbs.
+It has delightful flavor as well as texture.

-I make one recommendation that deviates from the original recipe.
+I make two recommendation that deviates from the original recipe.
 Keep the casserole covered the entire time it’s baking except the last five minutes.
-Because I put parmesan cheese on top if you uncover the casserole for the last half hour of cooking time, the cheese will dry out rather than melt nicely.
+Otherwise the cheese will dry out rather than melt nicely.
 It will help all the veggies cook through completely, if you keep it covered, as well.
 Second, I recommend you slice the tomatoes and zucchini ahead of time and allow them to drain on paper towels for a few hours before assembling the casserole.
 That way, the veggies don’t juice down too much while baking.

 Zucchini and Tomato Parmesan Casserole is a delicious casserole your whole family will enjoy.

 The top is sprinkled with Parmesan cheese.
 Then it’s got sauteed Panko Bread Crumbs on top of that.
 This is a great way to use up garden produce.

 All the cheeses and seasonings make this a mouthwatering side dish.
 I served Zucchini and Tomato Parmesan Casserole with Italian Spaghetti Sauce with Meatballs and Garlic Bread.

 Here’s what I did.